playwithcircuit/REYAX-RYLR999-LoRa-Module-with-Arduino/README.md

 When the Responder receives the packet, the RYLR999 demodulates the signal and forwards the received data to the Arduino through UART.
 The Arduino verifies the received message and responds with **"Yes"**, which is transmitted back through the second LoRa module.

-This bidirectional communication demonstrates reliable long-range wireless data exchange and provides the foundation for developing applications such as remote sensor monitoring, industrial automation, agricultural systems, telemetry, and IoT devices.
+This bidirectional communication demonstrates reliable long-range wireless data exchange and provides the foundation for developing applications such as remote sensor monitoring, industrial automation, agricultural systems, and IoT devices.

 ---